 3) Warmpeace Viking 1200

 The Czech company Warmpeace offers the Viking 1200 sleeping bag, which is ideal for cold winter nights.
-It’s filled with duck down with a fill power of 600 cuin and a 90/10 ratio.
-The Z-type baffle construction ensures even insulation.
-The comfort temperature is -10 °C, limit -18 °C, and extreme -38 °C.
+It’s filled with duck down at 600 cuin fill power and a 90/10 ratio.
+The Z-type chamber construction ensures even insulation.
+Comfort temperature is -10 °C, limit -18 °C and extreme -38 °C.

 4) Sir Joseph Rimo III 850

-The Rimo sleeping bag from Czech manufacturer Sir Joseph is filled with quality goose down with a fill power of 600 cuin.
-It’s designed for heights up to 200 cm and offers a comfort temperature of -9 °C, limit -17 °C, and extreme -38 °C. The outer material is resistant to moisture and wind.
+The Rimo sleeping bag from the Czech maker Sir Joseph is filled with quality goose down at 600 cuin fill power.
+It’s designed for body heights up to 200 cm and offers a comfort temperature of -9 °C, limit -17 °C and extreme -38 °C. The outer fabric is resistant to moisture and wind.

 5) Patizon R900 S

-The Patizon R900 S is a lightweight and compact down sleeping bag with a fill power of 800 cuin.
-It’s suitable for winter use with a comfort temperature of -6 °C, limit -13 °C, and extreme -32 °C. Thanks to quality materials, it offers high thermal comfort at a low weight.
+The Patizon R900 S is a light, compact down sleeping bag with 800 cuin fill power.
+It’s suitable for winter use with a comfort temperature of -6 °C, limit -13 °C and extreme -32 °C. Thanks to its quality materials it offers high thermal comfort at low weight.

 6) Mountain Equipment Glacier 450 Long Men’s

-This sleeping bag from British brand Mountain Equipment is designed for taller individuals.
-Filled with goose down with a fill power of 700 cuin, it offers a comfort temperature of -5 °C, limit -12 °C, and extreme -30 °C. The outer material is resistant to wind and moisture.
+This sleeping bag from the British brand Mountain Equipment is designed for taller people.
+Filled with goose down at 700 cuin fill power, it offers a comfort temperature of -5 °C, limit -12 °C and extreme -30 °C. The outer fabric is resistant to wind and moisture.

 Mountain Equipment Glacier 450 Long Men’s